sancsoft/areageode/README.md

 some of the design decisions (ex. using SQL Server for the database) don't make a lot of sense, but serve my purposes.

+Developed in Visual Studio 2017 but also currently works in Visual Studio Code on Windows 10 and macOS.